|EJB 3 in Action, Second Edition

 3 Building business logic with session beans - AVAILABLE

-4 Messaging and Message Driven Beans - AVAILABLE
+4 Messaging and developing MDBs - AVAILABLE

-5 EJB Runtime Context, dependency injection and cross-cutting logic - AVAILABLE
+5 EJB runtime context, dependency injection and cross-cutting logic - AVAILABLE

-6 Transactions and Security - AVAILABLE
+6 Transactions and security - AVAILABLE

-7 Scheduling and Timers in EJB - AVAILABLE
+7 Scheduling and timers - AVAILABLE

-8 Exposing EJBs as Web Services - AVAILABLE
+8 Exposing EJBs as web services - AVAILABLE

 PART 3: USING EJB WITH JPA AND CDI

-9 JPA Entities - AVAILABLE
+9 JPA entities - AVAILABLE

-10 Managing Entities - AVAILABLE
+10 Managing entities - AVAILABLE

 11 JPQL (Java Persistence Query Language) - AVAILABLE